julianmatos97/farsight/README.md

 The system is designed with the following considerations:

 1. **Latency vs. Accuracy**: Optimized for low query-response latency by preprocessing documents and using vector embeddings, while maintaining high accuracy through contextual retrieval and LLM-based analysis.
+Consiquently, the embedding and processing step can take a long time, but in production this could be mitigated with parrell processing (across several nodes).

 2. **Source Tracking**: All responses include citations to the original documents, allowing users to verify information and understand its context.
+Document and Fact ids can be used to go to the exact HTML element in the SEC filling.

 3. **Modularity**: The system uses a modular architecture to facilitate easy updates and component replacement.
+The app is a monolith for the purpose of the project, but could easily be split into micro-services.

 4. **Storage Efficiency**: By using PostgreSQL with pgvector, maintain efficient storage and retrieval without requiring specialized vector database services.
+Hosted services could provide speed benifits at larger scales.

 ## Supported Companies